redox-os/book/src/building-redox.md

 This page explains how to build Redox in the native environment of your operating system.
 Keep in mind that you can have problems that doesn't happen on the Podman build, thus only use this method if you can't use Podman.

-(Don't forget to read [this](./build-system-reference.md) page to know our build system organization and how it works)
+(Don't forget to read the [Build System](./build-system-reference.md) page to know our build system organization and how it works)

 ## Supported Unix-like Distributions and Podman Build